Friends of MM trip to Nepal - Nepal

 There is also plenty of opportunities to stay on for longer in Nepal and extend your time by joining one of our advertised treks, or just kick back and relax at a Spa resort in Kathmandu.

-The core dates cover a two week period, which starts with your arrival in Kathmandu and a rest/briefing day.
+The core dates cover a two week period, which starts with your arrival in Kathmandu.
 We then take an internal flight to Lukla and trek for two days to the villages that Moving Mountains have been developing in the Khumbu region of the Himalaya.
-The next week is spent implementing the project and volunteering in the schools which are supported through Moving Mountains before heading back towards Lukla and on to Kathmandu for a 3 day/2 night Chitwan jungle safari.
+The next part of the first week is spent implementing the project and volunteering in the schools which are supported through Moving Mountains before heading back towards Lukla at the start of the second week and on to Kathmandu for a 3 day/2 night Chitwan jungle safari.

 Time in Country